Hakea oleifolia: Description

-Hakea oleifolia is an upright, rounded shrub or tree typically grows to a height of 2 to 10 m.
+Hakea oleifolia is an upright, rounded shrub or tree that typically grows to a height of 2 to 10 m.
 It blooms from August to October and produces strong sweetly scented white large flowers on short racemes in leaf axils.
 Up to 28 showy flowers may appear per raceme.
 Leaves are elliptic olive-like 3-9 cm long by 0.5-2.5 cm wide and smooth edged or sparsely toothed.
 The ovoid fruit are horned woody capsules 2-3 cm long by 1-2 cm wide and taper to two prominent horns.